rajgoesout/rajgoesout.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-description: I'm building products on web 3.0 to help humanity reach the future faster.
+description: I'm building products on web3.0 to help humanity reach the future faster.

-# profile:
+profile:
-#   align: right
+  align: right
-#   image: faceicon.png
+  image: OBJKT%23613502.png
 #   address: >
 #     <p>555 your office number</p>
 #     <p>123 your address street</p>